 Vegetarians and vegans used to be the anomaly.
 But the plant-based lifestyle is trendier than ever, and local restaurants are stepping up to meet the growing demand.

+Admitting that you were a vegetarian 30-some years ago elicited reactions that ranged from deep concern and bewilderment, to sheer horror.
 “You’ll fade away into nothing!” my grandmother would scold at every meal I shared with her.
 She had lived through World War II in England where meat was scarce and heavily rationed.
 So to her and many besides, meat had become somewhat of a status symbol, a sign that things were better, and not something to eschew.
 “Meat and two veg” was the standard for anything considered a meal, and the fact that I chose to only eat the “two veg” was as incomprehensible to her as an alien visitation during dinner.

 Having survived my meatless childhood, I’ve since witnessed a steady change in attitude towards vegetarianism.
 There’s been a rising tide of reports about the overall health benefits of a plant-based diet, as well as the unmistakable, negative environmental effects of the meat industry.
 Processed meat has also been connected to cancer and the link between red meat consumption and various diseases is now widely known.

 For some, vegetarianism is simply a cheaper way to live, but many have been put off by the widespread dissemination of dismaying images showing the cruelty to animals associated with factory farming.
 Athletes and celebrities have also helped to popularize meat-free lifestyles, motivated by political and or health reasons.